WebPlatformForEmbedded/State-Subclassing/README.md

 While changing the state, we want our instances to change their prototype at runtime!
 But changing the prototype of an instance at runtime (using `Object.setPrototypeOf()`) is a bad idea from a performance perspective.

-As an alternative and **performant** solution this framework auto-generates a **StateMachineRouter** that resides in the prototype chain between the instance and the main class.
-It is created for a specific class by using `StateMachine.create(classType)`.
+As an alternative and **performant** solution this framework auto-generates a **StateMachineRouter** and places that in the prototype chain between the instance and the main class.
 This custom router class is generated specifically for the source class and the `_states()` provided by it.
 The router is responsible for *mimicking* dynamic prototype changing based on the selected state.
 The router is then instantiated instead of the original main class, to create instances that have state-specific behavior.

 By changing the state of an instance (see API below), one can change the behavior of certain class members (usually methods, but also getters/setters are supported).